 Building political networks

-PBI field volunteers are walking symbols of international support for human rights defenders at risk.
+PBI field volunteers are walking symbols of international support for human rights defenders, communities and organisations at risk.

 Establishing ongoing dialogue and relationships with political decision makers is a key element of PBI UK’s support for threatened defenders.
 Through our support network, PBI can call upon influential individuals and groups in times of emergency or heightened threat.